TalaoDAO/wallet-interaction/AltMe documentation.md

 The "Informations" accordion of Altme is made up of all properties of the output_descriptors.properties.

-Altme supports type "string" without format (it means "text") or with format "email", "uri", "date", hour" and type "number", "integer" and "bool".
+Altme supports type "string" with specific format "email", "uri", "date", hour" and other types as "number", "integer" and "bool".
 See an example here :

 ```javascript